oacore/content/history/2012-05-01-mobile-application.md

   label: CORE Mobile Application
   description: >-
-    We have developed a mobile application for the Android system that allows navigating and downloading content harvested from Open Access repositories.
+    We have developed a mobile application for the Android system that allows navigating and downloading content indexed from Open Access repositories.
 image:
   src: images/history/mobile-app.png
   alt: Motorola phone with the CORE android app main screen